csswizardry/csswizardry.github.com/_posts/2023-07-11-the-http1liness-of-http2.md

 On the web, it turns out that some slightly H/1-like behaviour is still a good idea.

 Back to our chart.
-Each of those files is a deferred JS bundle, meaning they need to run in sequence.
+Each of those files is [a `defer`red JS bundle](/2023/07/in-defence-of-domcontentloaded/), meaning they need to run in sequence.
 Because of how everything is scheduled, requested, and prioritised, we have an elegant pattern whereby files are queued, fetched, and executed in a near-perfect order!

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2023/07/waterfall-h2-waiting.png" alt="" width="930" height="2171" loading="lazy">
+<figcaption>Hopefully it all makes a little more sense now.</figcaption>
 </figure>

 Queue, fetch, execute, queue, fetch, execute, queue, fetch, execute, queue,